rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-catalog/data-catalog-how-to-big-data.md

 ---
-title: How to work with 'big data' data sources | Microsoft Docs
+title: How to work with 'big data' data sources in Azure Data Catalog
 description: How-to article highlighting patterns for using Azure Data Catalog  with 'big data' data sources, including Azure Blob Storage, Azure Data Lake, and Hadoop HDFS.
 services: data-catalog
-documentationcenter: ''
 author: steelanddata
-manager: NA
-editor: ''
-tags: ''
+ms.author: maroche
 ms.assetid: 626d1568-0780-4726-bad1-9c5000c6b31a
 ms.service: data-catalog
-ms.devlang: NA
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: NA
-ms.workload: data-catalog
-ms.date: 01/23/2017
+ms.date: 01/18/2018
-ms.author: maroche
-ms.openlocfilehash: cc494c70c76e3ca21bb0eecef84b6857a9c8db32
+ms.openlocfilehash: d59b637d1c5ad2335492883503e738a80071a8dd
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44554928"
+ms.locfileid: "44803197"
 ---
 # <a name="how-to-work-with-big-data-sources-in-azure-data-catalog"></a>How to work with big data sources in Azure Data Catalog
 ## <a name="introduction"></a>Introduction
 **Microsoft Azure Data Catalog** is a fully managed cloud service that serves as a system of registration and system of discovery for enterprise data sources.
-In other words, **Azure Data Catalog** is all about helping people discover, understand, and use data sources, and helping organizations to get more value from their existing data sources, including big data.
+It is all about helping people discover, understand, and use data sources, and helping organizations to get more value from their existing data sources, including big data.

 **Azure Data Catalog** supports the registration of Azure Blog Storage blobs and directories as well as Hadoop HDFS files and directories.
-The semi-structured nature of these data sources provides great flexibility, but it also means that users must consider how the data sources are organized in order to get the most value from registering them with **Azure Data Catalog**.
+The semi-structured nature of these data sources provides great flexibility.
+However, to get the most value from registering them with **Azure Data Catalog**, users must consider how the data sources are organized.

 ## <a name="directories-as-logical-data-sets"></a>Directories as logical data sets
 A common pattern for organizing big data sources is to treat directories as logical data sets.
 Top-level directories are used to define a data set, while subfolders define partitions, and the files they contain store the data itself.